strategicdata/pmhc-mds-spec/doc/include/definitions.rst

 Client Key
 ^^^^^^^^^^

 This is a number or code assigned to each individual referred to the commissioned organisation.
-The client identifier is unique and stable for each individual at the level of the PMHC top level organisation.
+The client identifier is unique and stable for each individual witin the PHN.

 :Field name: client_key

 :Data type: string
 :Notes:
-  Client keys must be unique across the entire PHN network independent of the treating organisation.
+  Client keys must be unique within each PHN independent of the treating organisation.
 It is the responsibility of PHNs and Provider Organisations to co-ordinate to maintain this identifier.
 Clients should not be assigned multiple keys within the same PHN.

 ----------